sveetch/dependency-comb/README.rst

 Dependency comb
 ===============

-A tool to analyze requirements with `Libraries.io`_ API.
+A tool to analyze requirements lateness with `Libraries.io`_ API.

 The plan is to have a tool to read project requirements and check their informations from `Libraries.io`_ API and build a report about packages activities.
 The report will